z2-2z/dragonfly/evaluation/ProFTPD/README.md

 5. netio.c:1737: When `pbuf->current` points to the beginning of the buffer, `pbuf->current - 1` points out of bounds
 6. data.c:1197: Not a bug but a patch is still necessary: When aborting a LIST command, `resp_err_list` temporarily keeps pointers and accesses chunks in the freelist.
    The pointers are cleared later on in all paths through the program but it still generated a crash.
+7. mod_ls.c:1194: UAF in `outputfiles()`.
+Every `sendline()` invocation can cause another command from the control connection to be evaluated before continuing with sending the LIST output due to `poll_ctrl()`.
+STAT and LIST both use the same global state, so if a STAT comes in while LIST output is being sent then the
+   STAT commands run and clears the global state at the end and then LIST continues using the cleared state.
+This includes resetting values and freeing chunks.